 When using Microsoft Windows systems, memory integrity, Local Security Authority protection, Credential Guard and Remote Credential Guard functionality, all preferably with a Unified Extensible Firmware Interface (UEFI) lock, can be enabled to provide additional protection for credentials.
 In addition, malicious actors that have access to systems may attempt to steal cached credentials.
 To reduce this security risk, cached credentials should be limited to only one previous logon.

-If storing credentials on systems, sufficient protection should be implemented to prevent them from being compromised.
-For example, credentials can be stored in a password manager or hardware security module, while credentials stored in a database should be hashed, salted and stretched.
-Coupled with this, an organisation should regularly scan their systems to detect and remediate any credentials that are being stored in an unprotected manner, such as in the clear in documents, on network file shares or in other data repositories.
+Finally, an organisation should regularly scan their systems to detect and remediate any credentials that are being stored in an unprotected manner, such as in the clear in documents, on network file shares or in other data repositories.